mere99/toxwatch/README.md

 The full source code is maintained in a private repository during the thesis defense period (academic integrity requirement).
-Access can be granted to Reddit's API review team on request via email at [EMAILUL_TAU].
+Access can be granted to Reddit's API review team on request via email at andreea3mz@gmail.com